 When considering your move to the UK one of the bigger costs can be your visa, whether that be a Youth Mobility, Ancestry or Sponsorship visa.
 Unless you’re lucky enough to have a British or EU Passport, you will need to budget for the processing fees, Immigration Health Care Surcharge (explained here) and required savings.

 Tier 5- Youth Mobility Visa

-- There is also a cost of £300 per year (600 for two years) for the Immigration Healthcare Surcharge (approx $1095AUD/$1040CAD at the time of writing).
+- There is also a cost of £940 for the Immigration Healthcare Surcharge.
 You pay this at the time of the application.
 It gives you full access to the UK National Health Service while on your visa.

 Initial Travel Costs